vvv-school/assignment_motor-control/README.md

 By the way, just follow the `FILL IN THE CODE` comments inside the code and it will be **easy-peasy** :smirk:

-:warning: **You have not to be worried about the connections between ports, they have NOT to be established inside the modules** :warning:
+:warning: **You have not to be worried about the connections between ports, they have NOT to be established inside the modules**

 Once done, you can test your code running the script [**test.sh**](https://github.com/vvv-school/vvv-school.github.io/blob/master/instructions/how-to-run-smoke-tests.md) in the **smoke-test** directory.
 This will give you an idea of how many points you might score. :muscle: